Harald-U/knative-handson-workshop/openshift/1-Prereqs.md

 ## 3. Work Environment

-To see details about your assigned cluster and access the Kubernetes dashboard follow these steps:
+To see details about your assigned cluster and access the OpenShift Web Console follow these steps:

 1. Go back to the IBM Cloud Dashboard (step 1)
 1. In the title bar, open the Accounts pull-down menu (you may need to refresh your browser) and select the lab account **1840867 - Advowork**: